daronphang/coding_resources/networking/web-servers/apache.md

 ### Apache
-An open-source web server that is responsible for delivering web content through the internet i.e. processes requests and serves web assets and content via HTTP.
+An open-source industrial-strength web server that is responsible for delivering web content through the internet i.e. processes requests and serves web assets and content via HTTP.

-## Architecture
+### Architecture

 Apache functions as a way to communicate over networks from client to server using TCP/IP protocol.
 Can be used for a wide variety of protocols, but most common is HTTP/S.